osisoft/OSIsoft-Adapter-DNP3-Docs/content/troubleshooting/troubleshoot-pi-adapter-for-dnp3.md

       * **OutstationId** - This parameter matches the **Id** of one of the **Outstation** configurations.
       * **Group** - This parameter matches the DNP3 object group number of the point that you want to collect data from.
-      * **Variation** - Verify that this variation is supported by your outstation.
+      * **Variation** - This variation is supported by your outstation.
 Behavior is outstation dependent if you specify a variation that is not supported.
       * **Index** - Verify that this matches the point index of the DNP3 point that you want to collect data from.
       * **StaticScanScheduleId** - Verify that this matches the **Id** of a schedule in the **Schedules** configuration.
 This will be the interval at which a static scan is requested, but it is not required if no static scan is desired.
       * **DataFilterId** - If configured, verify the referenced data filter exists.<br> A non-existent or incorrect DataFilterId  means that data filtering is not active.